AdityaBS27/website-kross/exampleSite/content/portfolio/project-2.md

 #### Project

-The goal of the project is to achieve a suitable prediction model of driver’s intention, in case of lane change scenarios to help in improving ADAS systems.
+The goal of the project was to achieve a suitable prediction model of driver’s intention, in case of lane change scenarios to help in improving ADAS systems.
 The prediction models must be robust to predict varied situations

 #### Project Details

-The project aims to build a Deep Inverse Reinforcement Learning (DIRL) model to analyze and learn diverse driving behaviour during lane change scenarios.
+The project aimed to build a Deep Inverse Reinforcement Learning (DIRL) model to analyze and learn diverse driving behaviour during lane change scenarios.
 DIRL learns this behaviour by undergoing apprenticeship training from an expert.
 It learns the reward structure of drivers decision during lane change